Clustering, Coding, and the Concept of Similarity: Experiments with Mathematica .

-\item Compute the geodesic curves of the $( \rho, \theta )$ coordinate system.
-In the final step, we compute the geodesic curves that solve the variational problem given by \eqref{EnergyFunctional} and \eqref{GammaConstraint}, with the initial value $(x(0),y(0),z(0)) = ( 6.66666, -3.33335, 6.66667)$ and with $(v(0),w(0))$ equal to either $( 1.99996, -1 )$ or $( -1.99996, 1 )$. \emph{Mathematica} has a {\tt VariationalMethods} package which computes the Euler-Lagrange equations symbolically from the specification of a variational problem.
+\item Compute the geodesic coordinate curves for each of the principal $\Theta$ directions.
+In the final step, we compute the geodesic curves that solve the variational problem given by \eqref{EnergyFunctional} and \eqref{GammaConstraint}, with the initial value $(x(0),y(0),z(0)) = ( 6.66666, -3.33335, 6.66667)$ and with $(v(0),w(0))$ equal to $ \pm \, ( 0.44722, -0.894424 )$ for the $\theta^{1}$ coordinate, and $ \pm \, ( 0.894424, 0.44722 )$ for the $\theta^{2}$ coordinate. \emph{Mathematica} has a {\tt VariationalMethods} package which computes the Euler-Lagrange equations symbolically from the specification of a variational problem.
 We use this package, and then solve the resulting equations numerically with {\tt NDSolve}.

-There is one complication: {\tt NDSolve} encounters a singularity when the value of $P({\bf x})$ gets very small and the values of $v(t)$ and $w(t)$ grow very large.
-We will examine a solution to this problem in Section \ref{Exp:CurvGauss}, below.